sebo-b/warp/README.md

 Only users from LDAP groups specified in this array are allowed to login to Warp, unless there is a special `[null,null]` entry in this array.

-Warp group are not automatically created by LDAP plugin, users are only added (and possibly removed) to an existing Warp groups.
+Warp groups are not automatically created by LDAP plugin, users are only added (and possibly removed) to an existing Warp groups.

 If `LDAP_GROUP_STRICT_MAPPING` is set to `False` users are not removed from Warp groups based on LDAP group mapping mechanism.
 If `LDAP_GROUP_STRICT_MAPPING` is set to `True` users are removed from all Warp groups not matched by the mapping.